Skip to main content

 We need volunteers to help us care for our community’s public lands!

-On Saturday, April 12, 2025, Stones River National Battlefield and our partners want to kick-off National Park Week by bringing the residents of Murfreesboro and Rutherford County together for a morning dedicated to properly managing the lands and waterways that are a critical part of life in in our community.
+On Saturday, April 12, 2025, Stones River National Battlefield and our partners kicked off National Park Week by bringing the residents of Murfreesboro and Rutherford County together for a morning dedicated to properly managing the lands and waterways that are a critical part of life in in our community.

-We will join thousands of volunteers across the nation in celebrating the 29th year of the American Battlefield Trust’s (ABT) Park Day by working to preserve and improve our public lands.
+We joined thousands of volunteers across the nation in celebrating the 29th year of the American Battlefield Trust’s (ABT) Park Day by working to preserve and improve our public lands.

 Registration is required at https://outdoormurfreesboro.volunteerlocal.com/volunteer/?id=96509 by Wednesday April 9, 2025.

-We will be working at Fortress Rosecrans, Old Fort Park and the Lytle Creek Greenway.
-Our focus will be on removing invasive plants and trash from these areas.
-Check-in will take place at the Old Fort Park picnic pavilion near the tennis courts beginning at 8:30 AM.
-Volunteers will park in the lot near the baseball field.
+We worked at Fortress Rosecrans, Old Fort Park and the Lytle Creek Greenway.
+Our focus was on removing invasive plants and trash from these areas.

 • Murfreesboro’s Earth Day Celebration – April 26, 2025